PhiRite/Belief-collections/README.md

 # Belief-collections
-Mainly created for personal use, tthis mod just basically is my collection of a bunch of beliefs from other mods and stuff that i want to use while playing different rulesets/mods
+Mainly created for personal use, this mod just basically is my collection of a bunch of beliefs from other mods and stuff that i want to use while playing different rulesets/mods